evidentlyai/evidently/docs/book/projects/projects_overview.md

 ---
-description: Intro to the Projects feature in Evidently.
+description: Introduction to Projects in Evidently Platform.
 ---

 {% hint style="info" %}